cypherduckcom/cypherduck.github.io/content/posts/welcome-to-cypherduck.md

 Most people accept this as inevitable.
 It's not.

 Cypherduck covers practical privacy and security solutions.
-We focus on tools you can actually use: encryption software, self-hosted services, privacy-focused cryptocurrencies, and network security setups.
+I focus on tools you can actually use: encryption software, self-hosted services, privacy-focused cryptocurrencies, and network security setups.

 No theoretical discussions.
 No corporate privacy policies to parse.
 Just working solutions with clear implementation guides.